Online Master of Science in Insurance Management

 Why Choose BU’s Master of Science in Insurance Management?

-- In 2016, Metropolitan College’s online master’s degrees in management were ranked #6 among the Best Online Graduate Business Programs (Excluding MBAs) by U.S. News & World Report.
+- In 2022, Metropolitan College’s online master’s degrees in management were ranked #10 among the Best Online Master's in Business Programs (Excluding MBA) by U.S. News & World Report.

 - Students who hold the Chartered Property Casualty Underwriter (CPCU) credential are able to build on their experience and earn a master’s degree in Insurance Management by completing just eight courses.